LiDAR Point Cloud Preprocessing for Ecological & Forestry Workflows

 def inspect_tile(laz_path: str) -> dict:

-"""Return point count, format ID, classification histogram, and density estimate."""
+"""Return point count, format ID, and classification histogram."""

 with laspy.open(laz_path) as fh: